- Your Government

-The Washtenaw County Health Department offers TB skin tests on Mondays, Wednesdays and Fridays.
+The Washtenaw County Health Department offers TB skin tests on Wednesdays.
+You must return on Friday to have the test read.
 Call 734-544-6700 to schedule.
 Cost is $34.
 Medicaid and Blue Cross Blue Shield of Michigan accepted.
 Other options include Concentra or your healthcare provider.

 - Initial diagnostic x-rays are provided as part of the Washtenaw County Health Department TB Clinic evaluation.